owenshen24/golb/contents/Habits:-Theory,-Creation,-and-Removal.md

 # Introduction

-People, as the saying goes, are creatures of habit.
+As the saying goes, peopl are creatures of habit.
 Many of our actions every day are repeated often, typically without much thought.
 A 2002 study where university students were asked to write down their hourly tasks found that around 40% of daily activities were habitual (defined as regularly performed at the same time and location) [^1].

 ![40% of daily activities are habitual](/images/habits/habits-everyday.svg)